Ventmere/s2-grpc-utils/README.md

 In `proto3`, all fields are "optional" (in that it is not an error if the sender fails to set them).
 But, fields are no longer "nullable", in that there's no way to tell the difference between a field being explicitly set to its default value vs. not having been set at all.

-To represent a Rust `Option<T>` where T, we use [Wrappers](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/wrappers.proto).
+To represent a Rust `Option<T>`, we use [Wrappers](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/wrappers.proto).

 For scalar types: